LumaNodeStudios/Multi-Purpose-Bot/README.md

 # NOTE
 - This bot is being released as BETA meaning there is a chance there is issues or missing features ETC. (USE AT YOUR OWN WILL UNTIL BOT IS DECLARED FINISHED)
+- This bot MUST run locally.
+If you own a VPS recommended to run on there not personal PC

 # Installation